Lit de Justice

-Lit de Justice (January 12, 1990 – July 20, 2012) is an American Champion Thoroughbred racehorse.
+Lit de Justice (January 12, 1990 – July 20, 2012) was an American Champion Thoroughbred racehorse.
 He was bred by Robert Sangster's Swettenham Stud and purchased by the French racing operation Mise de Moratalla, who named him for a famous Parlement of Paris known as the Lit de justice.
 The colt was sired by El Gran Senor, who was an outstanding son of Northern Dancer and earned Irish and English Champion honours at age two in 1983 and at three in 1984.
 He was out of the mare Kanmary, whose sire Kenmare was a French Group One winner and the Leading sire in France in 1988 and 1989.

 Trained by Alain de Royer-Dupré to run on European turf courses, Lit de Justice began racing at age two.
 On August 1, 1992, he finished fourth in his debut at Deauville-La Touques Racecourse.
 Winless at ages two and three, Lit de Justice got his first victory in his thirteenth start on June 4, 1994, in the Prix Durbar at Maisons-Laffitte Racecourse.
 He made one more winless start in France before being sold on July 17, 1994, to Carol and Cornelius Ray's Evergreen Farm located near Paris, Kentucky.
 The Rays turned Lit de Justice over to California trainer Jenine Sahadi, who conditioned the horse for racing on dirt at Del Mar Racetrack.